voghDev/HelloKotlin/README.md

 In this repository, we will work on the following aspects of Kotlin

-- [ ] Apply checkstyle to a Kotlin project and see how it works
+- [X] Apply Ktlint to a Kotlin project and see how it works
 - [X] Implement some basic instrumentation Tests with Kotlin
 - [X] Use a package-by-feature structure instead of package-by-layer
 - [X] Create a basic architecture using MVP or MVVM